Wakup/Wakup-Android-SDK/README.md

 <string name="wk_font_short_offer">fonts/AllerDisplay.ttf</string>
 ```

+Note that the Category object constructor takes the Array of tags as a [vararg](http://docs.oracle.com/javase/tutorial/java/javaOO/arguments.html#varargs) that allows to include all the tags as seperated parameters avoiding the need of creating a `String[]` instance.

 ### Deep customization

 If a more thorough customization is required, you can also override the secondary colors (that are mostly based in previously defined primary colors) that will allow to set colors to every section more precisely.